tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 Many of the artifacts in this repo (such as ace-keda-demo-pipeline-run.yaml) will need to be customized depending on the exact cluster layout.
-The defaults are set up for Minikube running with Docker on Ubuntu, and may needto be modified depending on network addresses, etc. The most-commonly-modified files have options in the comments, with [ace-keda-demo-pipeline-run.yaml](ace-keda-demo-pipeline-run.yaml) being one example:
+The defaults are set up for Minikube running with Docker on Ubuntu, and may need to be modified depending on network addresses, etc. The most-commonly-modified files have options in the comments, with [ace-keda-demo-pipeline-run.yaml](ace-keda-demo-pipeline-run.yaml) being one example:
 ```
     - name: buildImage
       # ace-minimal can be built from the ACE package without needing a key
       # OpenShift - note that ace-keda should match the pipeline namespace
-      value: "image-registry.openshift-image-registry.svc.cluster.local:5000/ace-keda/ace-minimal:13.0.1.0-alpine-mqclient"
+      #value: "image-registry.openshift-image-registry.svc.cluster.local:5000/ace-keda/ace-minimal:13.0.1.0-alpine-mqclient"
+      # External registry
       #value: "quay.io/trevor_dolby/ace-minimal:13.0.1.0-alpine-mqclient"
       # Minikube
-      #value: "192.168.49.2:5000/default/ace-minimal:13.0.1.0-alpine-mqclient"
+      value: "192.168.49.2:5000/default/ace-minimal:13.0.1.0-alpine-mqclient"
 ```

 The Tekton pipeline and ACE runtime rely on having permission to push to the container registry, and this may require the provision of credentials for the service accounts to use:

 - Minikube container registry does not have authentication enabled by default, and so dummy credentials can be used for the `regcred` secret:
 ```